-If the AD9985 does not acknowledge the master device during a write sequence, the SDA remains high so the master can generate a stop signal.
-If the master device does not acknowledge the AD9985 during a read sequence, the AD9985 interprets this as "end of data."
+If the AD9883A does not acknowledge the master device during a write sequence, the SDA remains high so the master can generate a stop signal.
+If the master device does not acknowledge the AD9883A during a read sequence, the AD9883A interprets this as "end of data."
 The SDA remains high so the master can generate a stop signal.

-Writing data to specific control registers of the AD9985 requires that the 8-bit address of the control register of interest be written after the slave address has been established.
+Writing data to specific control registers of the AD9883A requires that the 8-bit address of the control register of interest be written after the slave address has been established.
 This control register address is the base address for subsequent write operations.
 The base address autoincrements by one for each byte of data written after the data byte intended for the base address.
+If more bytes are transferred than there are available addresses, the address will not increment and remains at its maximum value of 14H.
+Any base address higher than 14H will not produce an acknowledge signal.

-Figure 12.
+Figure 10.
 Serial Port Read/Write Timing

-Data is read from the control registers of the AD9985 in a similar manner.
+Data is read from the control registers of the AD9883A in a similar manner.
 Reading requires two data transfer operations:

-The base address must be written with the R/W bit of the slave address byte low to set up a sequential read operation.
+The base address must be written with the R/\overline{W} Bit of the slave address byte low to set up a sequential read operation.

-Reading (the R/\overline{W} bit of the slave address byte high) begins at the previously established base address.
+Reading (the R/\overline{W} Bit of the slave address byte high) begins at the previously established base address.
 The address of the read register autoincrements after each byte is transferred.

-To terminate a read/write sequence to the AD9985, a stop signal must be sent.
+To terminate a read/write sequence to the AD9883A, a stop signal must be sent.
 A stop signal comprises a low-to-high transition of SDA while SCL is high.